A Strong Partnership

 to translate research into better health outcomes

-Sydney Health Partners brings together the Sydney, Northern Sydney and Western Sydney Local Health Districts; the Sydney Children's Hospitals Network (at Westmead), the University of Sydney and ten of their affiliated medical research institutes.
+Sydney Health Partners brings together the Sydney, Northern Sydney, Western Sydney and Nepean Blue Mountains Local Health Districts; the Sydney Children's Hospitals Network (at Westmead), the University of Sydney and eleven of their affiliated medical research institutes.

-Collectively we provide care to 2.7 million people, representing more than 10 per cent of the Australian population and 50 per cent of people across New South Wales.
+Collectively our Partner health organisations provide health care to 3.1 million people, representing 12 per cent of the Australian population and 38% per cent of people across New South Wales.

 Our unique advantages rest in the strong leadership of our Local Health Districts, a long history of successful collaboration between the University and research institutes, and our scale of operation.